andrey900/Flight-Skeleton/README.md

 ### First start

-Open file src/bootstrap/config.php for edit, and edit db section for correct connection db.
+Open file **src/bootstrap/config.php** for edit, and enter the correct data for your connection db.
 More info for config file [link](https://github.com/andrey900/Flight-Skeleton#config-example)

 Copy files to you root webserver folder.
 Open browser input you host.
 Local start use php in unix: